Two excellent articles on food and allergy-related subjects from Orion Magazine:

 by Rebecca Allen

-May/June 2007 issue of Orion magazine
+Published in the May/June 2007 issue of Orion magazine

 Rosa can, and does, make tortillas in the dark.
 The ancient generator needs a new belt and a prayer and can’t always be counted on to power the light bulbs of UniĆ³n Victoria, the Guatemalan village where I live with Rosa and her two young daughters.
 Rosa’s husband works in Florida.
 In his absence Rosa carries on, feeding her pigs, hauling firewood, planting crops, and making three meals a day.
 In the midst of all this, she insisted on teaching me to make tortillas.